Kesnire/restful-restaurants/README.md

 # restful-restaurants

-download the repository and use npm start in both the backend and frontend folders
+Download the repository and use npm start in both the backend and frontend folders

+This project demonstrates the ability to add and remove components from different parts of state